raifal/hsm-arduino/README.md

 ## Architecture
 <img src="http://www.rainer-faller.de/arduino_pics/mp.png" width="600">

 The internet server contains a database with temperature values.
 The temperature values are sent by the monitor installed at home.
 The outside temperature is collected by a weather station.
-A website exists that an be viewed with the laptop, just as you do right now.
 A arduino is responsible for collecting the temperature values at home.

 ## Arduino Parts
 A number of parts are required in order to setup the arduino.
 Please find below a list of components with a link of a possible shop.